Strider has a career night but Atlanta falls to St. Louis in 11 innings

-ATLANTA — ATLANTA (AP) — Dylan Carlson hit a tiebreaking single in the top of the 11th inning, and the St. Louis Cardinals beat the Atlanta Braves 3-2 on Thursday night to snap their four-game losing streak.
+ATLANTA — Dylan Carlson hit a tiebreaking single in the top of the 11th inning, and the St. Louis Cardinals beat the Atlanta Braves 3-2 on Thursday night to snap their four-game losing streak.

 Nolan Gorman singled to begin the 11th and move automatic runner Nolan Arenado to third.
 Carlson’s single glanced off the glove of second baseman Phil Gosselin, and the Cardinals led 3-2.